Is Your Young Adult with an Eating Disorder Ready for College?

 How do you know whether your child with an eating disorder is ready for college?
 Sending a child to college usually raises anxiety for most parents.
 And you may have even more anxiety if your young adult has or has struggled with an eating disorder.

 Dr. Muhlheim’s webinar for Parents: College Readiness Webinar was held on February 10, 2024 has now concluded.
-If you missed it and would like to purchase a copy, email Hello@EDTLA.com.
+If you missed it and would like to purchase an access to the recording, email Hello@EDTLA.com.
 Cost is $75.
+This includes 60 days access to the recordings and a copy of materials.

 Starting college is stressful for even the most well-adjusted young adult.
 Young adults with eating disorders often have trouble with transitions.
 Add an active eating disorder on top of the college transition, and you have a potential time bomb.